Hyperflux: Pruning Reveals Importance: Schedulers implementation

-\subsection{Pressure scheduler with trajectory control}
+\subsection{Pressure scheduler with trajectory control \(\Pi_1\)}

-This is the first implementation of our scheduler pressure policy \(\mathcal{C}\).
-Its aim is to track a user defined curve at each epoch, by increasing the pressure when sparsity is below the curve (too many parameters) and decreasing pressure when sparsity is above the curve (too few parameters).
+We denote the first policy \(\Pi_1\).
+Its purpose is to track a user-defined density curve at each epoch by increasing the pressure when density is above the curve (too many parameters) and decreasing pressure when density is below the curve.
 Concretely, the decisions at each step are taken as in Algorithm \ref{algoritmappendix:pressure-scheduler-trajectory}.
-This scheduler is able to follow more precisely a specific sparsity trajectory, but its convergence standard deviation to \(\mathcal{S}\) might reach 10\%-20\% of the remaining parameters.
+This scheduler is able to follow a specific density trajectory, but its convergence density can have a relative deviation of up to 20\% from the target density.